Julieta Fierro: Science communication

-She has participated in thousands of radio shows where she reads about science and talks about her passion for it.
-Sometimes she invites other scientists and interview them to enrich the conversation.
-She hosted a television series titled: Más allá de las estrellas (Beyond the Stars), which was chosen as the best science show in Mexico in 1998.
-Her most recent collabration with mexican TV was with Canal 11, a channel from the Instituto Politécnico Nacional with the TV show called Sofía Luna, agente espacial (Special Agent, Sofia Luna).
+She participated in thousands of radio shows where she read about science and spoke about her passion for it.
+Sometimes she invited other scientists and interview them to enrich the conversation.
+She hosted a television series titled Más allá de las estrellas ("Beyond the Stars"), which was chosen as the best science show in Mexico in 1998.
+Her later collaborations with Mexican television included the show called Sofía Luna, agente espacial ("Special Agent Sofía Luna") on the National Polytechnic Institute's Canal Once.